 Remember, we said P(“Rain”) = 0.6.
 So, you initially thought that rain is moderately likely.
 Then, after seeing the current weather conditions, you updated your expectations to very likely.

 It’s important to clarify that this notation doesn’t imply a causal relationship between the two events.
-For example, you would update your expectations for rain after seeing other people carrying umbrellas, even though the presence of umbrellas itself doesn’t cause rain.
+For example, you would also update your expectations for rain after seeing other people carrying umbrellas, even though umbrellas themselves don’t cause rain.

 How Bayes’ theorem connects probabilities and conditional probabilities

 In mathematics, true statements are called theorems.
-That is, statements whose truth you can prove using logic.
+These are statements whose truth you can prove using logic.
 The proof requires starting from a few basic statements, called axioms.

-The British statistician Thomas Bayes first discovered Bayes’ theorem and that’s why it’s named after him.
-So, let’s finally look at the mathematical statement it makes:
+Bayes’ theorem is named after the British statistician and philosopher Thomas Bayes who first discovered it.
+Let’s look at the mathematical statement it makes:

 Instead of using concrete event names (like “Rain”), I gave the two events in the equation the general names Event-1 and Event-2.
-The equation consists of four parts and the traditional terminology used for referring to them is:
+The equation consists of four parts and here’s the traditional terminology for each term:

 - P(Event-1): Prior probability